 The awardee for the 2022 Paula Kent Award for Social Justice is Calumet alum Pastor Steph Smith.

-A Zoom Celebration is being scheduled for October and will include a variety of special guests.
-Upon learning of this year's awardee, Paula shared: "I very much admire her and her ministry."
-During the October event, Calumet Nation will be reminded of the ELCA's long-time commitment to Social Justice.
+Upon learning of this year's awardee, Paula Kent shared: "I very much admire her and her ministry."
+At the November Zoom event, Calumet Nation will be reminded of the ELCA's long-time commitment to Social Justice.
 To request the Zoom Link for the event, click the button below.

 The 2021 Paula Kent Award for Social Justice was granted to Calumet alum Chris Wu during a Zoom event.